Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: Related Work

+Zhu et al. \cite{diverse_visuomotor} employ GAIL to learn from demonstrations, and use state prediction as auxiliary tasks to learn a deep visuomotor policy for a robot hand.
+Ding et al. \cite{goalconditioned} use demonstrations to overcome bottlenecks in HER.
+Hermann et al. \cite{adaptivecurriculum} sample demonstrations according to a curriculum of increasing difficulty to help learn a visuomotor policy.
+All of the above works use demonstrations to realise robot learning, but tasks like ``pick-and-stack" still take millions of environment interactions.
+Additional hardware are also needed.
+Specifically, Nair et al. \cite{DDPGfD} use virtual reality equipment, Zhu et al. \cite{diverse_visuomotor} use 3D motion controllers, and Hermann et al. \cite{adaptivecurriculum} use a 3D mouse.
+Finally, the agent is prone to making mistakes in the initial stage when learning from demonstrations, which is unfavorable when mistake costs are expensive.
 In contrast to learning from demonstrations, learning with existing controllers often directly uses a controller to aid exploration.
 Guided Policy Search (GPS) \cite{GPS, GPS2} optimizes a model-based controller and then learns a policy in the supervised manner.
-Residual RL \cite{2019residual, 2020residual, residualinsert} learns a correction policy using RL on top of a feedback controller.
-One major characteristic of residual RL is that it only learns a compensation policy that is strongly dependent on the controller, and it is unclear how well such policy generalizes to different scenes or different controllers, while our method learns a complete policy and the controller can be discarded once learning is done.
-Also, our method can utilize an ensemble of controllers, while residual RL can only use one controller and cannot cope with non-deterministic controller policies.
-The crucial difference between our work and above works is that both GPS and Residual RL focus on tasks like insertion where the robot moves an already-grasped object to the goal position, while we focus on more sequentially involved tasks with longer task horizons.
+Residual RL \cite{2019residual, schoettler2020deep} learns a correction policy using RL on top of a feedback controller.
+One major characteristic of residual RL is that it only learns a compensation policy that is strongly dependent on the existing controller.
+However, it does not apply to the insertion tasks with sparse rewards discussed in this paper, while our method learns a complete policy and the base controller can be discarded once learning is done.
+Our method can also utilize an ensemble of base controllers, while residual RL can only use one controller.

-There are also previous works that apply a "mixed" exploration strategy when learning with existing controllers. \cite{wheel} uses a simple proportional controller as "training wheel", and trains a Deep Q-Network to decide which action to execute between the proportional controller and agent's policy. \cite{onlinehybrid} learns a plane cruising task using a proportional controller, whose control ratio is linearly decayed to ensure safety in the start.
-Our method uses a more principled exploration strategies compared to these works.